qalle2/nes-util/README.md

   -m MAP_IMAGE, --map-image MAP_IMAGE
                         Save map as PNG file (up to 2048*2048 px).
 You probably want this.
   -v, --verbose         Print more information.
+Note: all addresses are
+                        hexadecimal.
 ```

 ## nes_chr_decode.py